Skip to Content

 The timer will begin counting once the pressure inside the pot is reached, which might take about 10-15 minutes.

-When done, press Cancel and use the quick release method to release the pressure.
+When done, press Cancel and use the quick-release method to release the pressure.
 Open the lid and taste the soup.

-If you used a big chunk of meat, take it out, shred it or cut it and add it back to the pot.
+If you used a big chunk of meat, take it out, shred it, or cut it and add it back to the pot.
 Skip this step if you used chopped beef.

-Season to taste and add the parsley.
+Season to taste, and add the parsley.

 Serve hot.

-What other vegetables you can add to this soup:
+What other vegetables work in this soup:

 Basically, whatever you want.
 Green beans are good, but corn and peas work well too.